rsa015/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - tail: to list the last 10 lines of a file
 - head: list the first 10 lines of a file.
 - duplicate line: tail -n 1 filename | cat >> filename
+- find: find file or dir and execute a specific command.